jobrunr/website/content/en/documentation/configuration/spring/_index.md

 Every aspect of JobRunr can be configured via the `application.properties`.
 Below you will find all settings including their default value.

 ```
+org.jobrunr.database.skip_create=false
+org.jobrunr.database.table_prefix= # allows to set a table prefix (e.g. schema for all tables)
+org.jobrunr.database.datasource= # allows to specify a DataSource specifically for JobRunr
 org.jobrunr.job-scheduler.enabled=true
 org.jobrunr.background-job-server.enabled=false
-org.jobrunr.background-job-server.worker_count=8 #this value normally is defined by the amount of CPU's that are available
+org.jobrunr.background-job-server.worker_count= #this value normally is defined by the amount of CPU's that are available
 org.jobrunr.background-job-server.poll_interval=15 #check for new work every 15 seconds
 org.jobrunr.background-job-server.delete_succeeded_jobs_after=36 #succeeded jobs will go to the deleted state after 36 hours
 org.jobrunr.background-job-server.permanently_delete_deleted_jobs_after=72 #deleted jobs will be deleted permanently after 72 hours